 Tiago is a biologist, ethologist and primatologist.
 He is a posdoc research fellow at the School of Arts, Sciences and Humanities at University of São Paulo, Brazil.
 He is also the cofounder of the NGO Neotropical Primates Research Group (Neoprego) and a National Geographic Explorer.

-He studies capuchin monkeys and other primates for 15 years, and is now leading the CapCult project.
+He has been studying capuchin monkeys and other primates for more than 15 years, and is now leading the CapCult project.
 His study about capuchin monkeys at Serra da Capivara National Park was the starting point for this project.
 This population has the most complex tool use behavior for capuchin monkeys known to date, and it is the initial comparison for the other study sites of the project.

 Dr. Giulia Sirianni